-PS², currently located in 11 Rosemary Street, Belfast city centre, has individual studios/ workplaces for 11 artists and a large project space for our public arts programme.
+PS², located in Belfast city centre, has individual studios/ workplaces for currently 10 artists and 3 yearlong residency programmes for a curator/s, a collective and for critical writing, plus a large project space for our public arts programme.

 In 2004 and ever since, a project space in a small shop unit was opened as a platform for art projects and cultural activities which often includes community engaged projects in neighbourhoods and fringe sites in the city and further afield.